-AP Statistics AZ02203 CG, VG Grad: 11 - 12
+AZ02203 AP Statistics CG, VG Sites: Grad: 11 - 12

-Credit: 1 year - 1 credit Prerequisites: Algebra II
+Prerequisites: Algebra II

 The Advanced Placement course in Statistics consists of a full HS academic year of work that is comparable to statistics courses in college and universities.
 The AP course in statistics will introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 This class earns weighted credit.